 Even minor flooding in your upstairs bathroom can do substantial damage to the ceiling below.

-Stopping the Flooding
+How to Stop the Flooding

-When you bathroom floor floods, the first thing you need to worry about is stopping the source of the flooding.
+When your bathroom floor floods, the first thing to worry about is stopping the source of the flooding.
 If you concentrate on sopping up the water on the floor, the problem will just continue to grow.
-Close the overflowing plumbing fixture's water supply valves, if you know where they are located, or just close the main water valve for the house.
-With the water supply turned off, you need to then concentrate on getting as much of the water off the floor as quickly as possible before it finds a way into the subfloor.
+Generally in a bathroom, the sources of flooding are the toilet, sink, and shower/tub.

 Ceiling Damage and Repair

 Even if the ceiling is not badly damaged, water surely soaked a portion of the sub floor if the ceiling was wet.
-You may not see the damage in the sub floor, but it can still pose a serious problem.
+You may not see the damage in the subfloor, but it can still pose a serious problem.
 If the floor joists warp and weaken from the water or if mold grows from the water exposure, the floor may fail and fall into the room below.

-Preventing Future Floods
+Preventing Future Bathroom Floods